-The following are the board and management committees of Victoria Commercial Bank Limited with brief description of their key role, composition, and membership as well as the frequency of the meetings.
+The following are the Board and management committees of the Bank with brief description of their key role, composition, and membership as well as the frequency of the meetings.

 BOARD AUDIT COMMITTEE (BAC)

 This Committee provides independent oversight of the Bank's financial reporting and internal control system, ensure checks and balances within the Bank are in place and recommends remedial actions regularly.